patriciamcphee/portfolio/blog/2022-02-23-how-much-does-quality-content-matter.md

 <!--truncate-->

 - Good informational content helps your prospects become customers.
 They want to understand your capabilities and unique value.
+However, know that this type of content falls more into the hands of Marketing and Sales.
+It's the bait on the hook, so to speak.

-- Good instructional content helps your customers *remain* your customers.
+- Good instructional content and technical documentation help your customers *remain* your customers.
 They need fast, effective service.

-- Great technical documentation *empowers* the user.
-Not frustrate them.
+Content organized around user roles and activities *empowers* them rather than frustrates them.
 Plus, it's an integral part of customer support, branding, and trust.
 If it's not there for them, they start looking for alternatives.

 In this article, you'll learn about the costs and risks of content quality problems.
-You'll also learn about ways to course-correct and create a good experience for the user when they use your product or service.
+You'll also learn ways to course-correct and create a good experience for the user when they use your product or service.

 ## Costs and risks of content quality problems